BAJA CALIFORNIA or SIERRAN CHORUS FROG

-small frog with a black stripe running from the snout through and
+small frogs have a black stripe running from the snout through and

 beyond the eye.
 The body color can change rapidly from light to

 dark in a short period of time.
-In just a few minutes these frogs can morph through
+In just a few minutes these frogs

-When numerous males are calling their chorus is deafening.
-Frequently found
+numerous males are calling their chorus is deafening.

 TOAD Anaxyrus (Bufo) boreas

 This is the most encountered amphibian

 in the west.
 Common on lawns and in gardens.
 The upper surface of